Updated April 9, 2013

 - Workplace Training Network

 - I implemented a smallish .Net application for this client in C#.
 The application is a bilingual "test" which clients take after completing sexual harassment training.
 I later migrated from a "Resource DLL" implementation (which required recompilation to add additional tests) to an XML based implementation with an administrative interface to allow the client to do more self-service.
+They used this application, without incident, for more than a decade before replacing it during a technology update.

 - Shooting Star Amusements